 First things first: remember that there are two sets of rules you need to take into account – those for entering or returning to France and those for entering or returning to the UK.
 Regardless of which country you are resident in, you will need to follow the set of rules laid out by the destination country you are travelling to.
 Here’s the latest on both.

 France’s Travel Rules

-The rules on travel between the UK and France are constantly changing, and there are currently no estimations as to when these latest restrictions will be lifted.
+The rules on travel between the UK and France are constantly changing, and it’s important to keep on top of any changes if you plan to travel.
 Keep an eye on the government sites for the latest updates and bookmark this page—we’ll keep it updated as soon as we know more.

 Leave a reply